 Harnessing Finance for Climate

-The Swedish House of Finance at the Stockholm School of Economics and Berkeley Haas are pleased to invite interested academics and practitioners to a conference on Sustainable Finance on May 23, 2023, in Stockholm.
+The Swedish House of Finance at the Stockholm School of Economics and Berkeley Haas invited interested academics and practitioners to a conference on Sustainable Finance on May 23, 2023, in Stockholm.

 Financing large amounts of investment in new businesses, new energy systems, and in developing new technologies, are required to protect Earth's climate.
 Policy makers around the world are exploring avenues for accelerating climate action through public-private partnerships, taxes and subsidies, investment in research and technology development, and other policy tools.
 Banks, asset managers, other financial institutions, and owners of capital have made large investment commitments to supporting the transition to a net zero consistent economy.

-The conference aims to examine the possible implications of these developments.
-Examples of topics include:
+The conference aimed to examine the possible implications of these developments.
+Examples of topics included: